1. Introduction

 ~/Library/Application Support/Sublime Text/

-This also makes it easy to revert Sublime Text to its freshly-installed state by
+This also makes it easy to revert Sublime Text to its freshly-installed state by:

 • closing Sublime Text,